daniilkorochansky/pst/pst/pst-0001-code-style-guide.md

 *Technical Note on Encoding:* Historically, the Pawn compiler was tailored for legacy local encodings (like CP1251).
 However, modern environments like open.mp natively process data in UTF-8.

-Since the internal flag for UTF-8 support in the compiler may exhibit unstable behavior and lead to incorrect string length calculations when working with multibyte characters, developers should implement internationalization and the processing of non-ASCII strings using software means (for example, using special plugins or string-processing extensions) rather than relying on an unstable compiler flag.

 *Encoding Declaration:* To ensure seamless transition between legacy and modern projects, PST introduces explicit encoding declarations via source code comments.
 An IDE ([Spawn](https://github.com/daniilkorochansky/spawn) supports this feature) or editor should scan the beginning of the file for an encoding declaration:

 ```pawn